Free Shipping in the contiguous U.S.

 • Open Some Windows – Opening windows creates a cross-wise breeze, allowing you to naturally cool your home without switching on air conditioners.
 This is an ideal tactic in spring when temperatures are mild.

-• Cook Outside On warmer spring days, keep the heat out of your home by using an outdoor grill instead of indoor ovens.
+• Cook Outside -On warmer spring days, keep the heat out of your home by using an outdoor grill instead of indoor ovens.

-• Bring in Sunlight During daylight hours, switch off artificial lights and use windows and skylights to brighten your home.
+• Bring in Sunlight -During daylight hours, switch off artificial lights and use windows and skylights to brighten your home.

 • Buy Energy-Efficient Appliances – Look for the Energy Star label when you’re shopping for home items.
 More than 40 product categories feature the label, including major appliances and light fixtures.